saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 ### Add the Public IP block CIDR in the private network subnet

-For the configuration to work, you need to add the public CIDR of your block in the subnet
+For the configuration to work, you need to add the public CIDR of your block in the subnet of the private network previously created.

 > [!warning]
 > This action can only be performed from the Horizon interface or the Openstack client API